 Say you have ten exomes and you want to identify the rare mutations they all have in common – the GATK can do that.
 Or you need to know which mutations are specific to a group of patients, as opposed to a healthy cohort – the GATK can do that too.
 In fact, the GATK is the industry standard for such analyses.

 Because of the way it is built, the GATK is highly generic and can be applied to all kinds of datasets and genome analysis problems.
 It can be used for discovery as well as for validation.
 It's just as happy handling exomes as whole genomes.
 It can use data generated with a variety of different sequencing technologies.
+It can handle RNAseq data.
 And although it was originally developed for human genetics, the GATK has evolved to handle genome data from any organism, with any level of ploidy.
 Your plant has six copies of each chromosome?
 Bring it on.

 At the heart of the GATK is an industrial-strength infrastructure and engine that handle data access, conversion and traversal, as well as high-performance computing features.
 On top of that lives a rich ecosystem of specialized tools, called "walkers", that you can use out of the box, individually or chained into scripted workflows, to perform anything from simple data diagnostics to complex "reads-to-results" analyses.